tindyc/django-quest/.github/ISSUE_TEMPLATE/issue-5-models-and-templates.md

 ---

-## 🎉 Your project now has real database schema!
+## 🎉 Fantastic work!
+Your project now has real database structure.

-Next: you’ll create a superuser and log into the admin site.
+Next: you’ll create a superuser and explore the Django admin.